825 Forest Road: Production

 In October 2024, Blue Finch Films has acquired worldwide rights of the film.
-The deal was ahead of the film’s festival premiere planned for 2025, with Blue Finch set to launch sales at the American Film Market on November 2024.
+The deal was ahead of the film's festival premiere planned for 2025, with Blue Finch set to launch sales at the American Film Market in November 2024.
 The film reunites Cognetti with "Hell House LLC" producer Joe Bandelli who produces alongside Dana Guerin and Cindi Rice for Epic Level Entertainment and John Frank Rosenblum serves as executive producer.

-On February 2025, Shudder acquired the North American, UK-Ireland and Australia-New Zealand rights of the film from the UK’s Blue Finch Films.
+In February 2025, Shudder acquired the North American, UK-Ireland and Australia-New Zealand rights of the film from the UK's Blue Finch Films.

 On March 13, 2025, Shudder announced the premiere date, release, trailer and poster of the film.

 Release

 The film was released on April 4, 2025, via streaming on Shudder.

 Reception

 Hannah Gearan of Screen Rant gave the film a rating of 3 over 10 and she wrote: “The sibling relationship works but there are too many repetitive scenes that don't add anything to the film“.
 Tyler Doupe' of Dread Central gave the film a rating of 2.0 and he said: “‘825 Forest Road’ is full of loose ends and lacks the kind of atmospheric tension a horror film needs to thrive.”

 Brian Tallerico of RogerEbert.com gave the film a negative review and rating it a 1 star over 4 stars and wrote: “The shallow script might be forgivable if Cognetti produced some legitimate scares, but it feels like the found-footage genre suited his visual sensibilities more.”

 Culture Crypt gave the film a review score of 70 over 100 and wrote: “The film is a solid 7/10 for those who appreciate the slow burn of psychological suspense, and is recommended for fans of movies made by indie artists who put sincere commitment into personal projects.”